gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 entity at all, the Austro-Hungarian monarchy.
 It was Catholic, quite aggressively Catholic, but tolerant.

 So I'll just give you an example of that.
-In Romania, I visited a Kolish forest, they call it here.
-: And, the town, basically, Kolishvar, which was Hungarian, still is partially Hungarian, went through a phase where a radical preacher came to town, I think it was in the 17th or 18th century, and he converted everyone to some form of Protestantism.
+In Romania, I visited a the town of Kolozsvár [Cluj-Napoca in Romanian], which was Hungarian, still is partially Hungarian, went through a phase where a radical preacher came to town, I think it was in the 17th or 18th century, and he converted everyone to some form of Protestantism.

 And the Habsburgs tolerated it.
-They, you know, gritted their teeth, and they tolerated it, and they didn't invade.
+They gritted their teeth, and they tolerated it, and they didn't invade.
 And then he got new ideas into his head and converted everyone to Unitarianism.
 And then they sent in the cavalry.
 And I think it's a great story.
 And now most of them are Catholic, but I actually had the privilege of visiting a trad Unitarian village, which was full of Hungarians.
 It's the most fascinating